 For arguments passed by reference, their original simulator-defined representation shall be used and a reference (a pointer) to the actual data object is passed.
 The actual argument is usually allocated by a caller.
-The caller can also pass over a reference to the object already allocated somewhere else, for example, its own formal argument passed by reference.
+The caller can also pass a reference to an object already allocated somewhere else, for example, its own formal argument passed by reference.

-If an argument of type T is passed by reference, the formal argument shall be of the type T. However, packed arrays can be also passed using generic pointers void (typedefed accordingly to svBitPackedArrRef or svLogicPackedArrRef).
+If an argument of type T is passed by reference, the formal argument shall be of type T. However, packed arrays can also be passed using generic pointers void (typedefed accordingly to svBitPackedArrRef).